-A formal log of grievances will be developed and the CLO will be responsible for logging all grievances.
-A comments sheet will also be provided for complaints or other comments.
+A formal log of grievances has been developed and the CLO is responsible for logging all grievances.
+A comments sheet has been provided for complaints or other comments.
 Comments or complaints can be made directly to DGDC or the contractor, through the CLO or through a community representative (e.g. through the village elders).
-The procedure for lodging grievances and their resolution will be included in appropriate Project communication materials such as non-technical summaries or the Project.
+The procedure for lodging grievances and their resolution is included in appropriate Project communication materials such as non-technical summaries of the Project.
 In the first instance, grievances will be directed to the CLO who will classify grievance according to Table below.

 The CLO will log the receipt of a comment, formally acknowledge it, track progress on its investigation and resolution, and respond in writing with feedback to the aggrieved party.
 They will initiate the investigation and ensure its speedy conclusion aiming to provide a response with ten working days, unless there are exceptional circumstances.
 If the Project receives a large number of unsubstantiated grievances, the process will be reviewed to define instances when no response is needed.

 Project staff and outside authorities as appropriate will assist with the process

 The CLO will collaborate with GoCD to identify an appropriate investigation team with the correct skills to review the issue raised and to decide whether it is Project related or whether it is more appropriately addressed by a relevant authority outside the Project.

 The investigation will also aim to identify whether the incident leading to the grievance is a singular occurrence or likely to reoccur.
 Identifying and implementing activities, procedures, equipment and training to address and prevent reoccurrence will be part of the investigation activities.
 In some cases, it will be appropriate for the CLO to follow up at a later date to see if the person or organisation is satisfied with the resolution or remedial actions.